 – To deliver the information you request

-– To enable you to easily contact us, apply for posts online or other marketing activities
+– To enable you to easily contact us

 – To provide you with further information from us in the form of latest news Blog posts